 I avoid using materials that can turn into a “mat” as they decay.
 Large deciduous leaves (maple, oak, magnolia) fall into this category.
 So does sawdust.
 Look for materials that are unlikely to create a smothering mat.
 We’re looking for a fluffy blanket, not smothering plastic wrap.

-The mulch patch and the stems poking out from it makes it obvious that there is a dormant perennial in that location.
-If we lived in a colder zone, I might consider leaving 8” of
+The mulch patch and the stems poking out from it make it obvious that there is a dormant perennial in that location.
+If we lived in a colder zone, I might consider leaving 8” of the

 The foliage of exotic perennials will begin to die after the first frost.
 A hard freeze will leave them downright dead.
 The goal is then to get the roots out of the soil before the cold weather kills the root portions of the plants too.